 Show You Care

-Do you think you could offer someone companionship, showing you care, by visiting them on a regular basis to make sure they are safe and well can make such a difference to someone's life.
+Do you think you could offer someone companionship by showing you care?
+Visiting someone on a regular basis to make sure they are safe and well can make such a difference to someone's life.

 That someone could be: